Rita Montaner: Early years

 March 1922 saw the launch of Montaner's career at a concert of typical Cuban music in Havana, organized by the composer Eduardo Sánchez de Fuentes, a friend of her family.
 He persuaded her husband to let her appear and sing.
 In October 1922, she sang on one of the first radio broadcasts in Cuba at the PWX radio station.

 In 1923, she had a full professional program of work.
 She sang duos with Eusebio Delfín, and as a solo, pieces by Alberto Villalón, Ernesto Lecuona, Sánchez de Fuentes and others.
 She sang a duet from La Gioconda by Ponchielli with Lola de la Torre, a soprano, and sang solo on other pieces.

-Her work as a singer and pianist with such maestros as Lecuona, Jorge Anckermann, Delfín, Sánchez de Fuentes and Gonzalo Roig was successful and immensely respectable, as befitted a middle-class married woman of those times.
-Gradually, however, a change began as she became fully adult.
-She performed in popular, but slightly vulgar theater (zarzuela; bufo); traveled to other countries and became a recording star.
+She performed with maestros such as Lecuona, Jorge Anckermann, Delfín, Sánchez de Fuentes and Gonzalo Roig and was successful and respectable, as befitted a middle-class married woman of those times.
+Gradually, however, a change began.
+She performed in popular, but slightly "vulgar" theater (zarzuela; bufo); traveled to other countries and became a recording artist.
 It became clear that performing in public was the most important thing in her life, and this was hardly compatible with her role as a bourgeois wife and mother.
-The first signs of change came in 1926, a year which started conventionally enough.
+The first signs of change came in 1926.

 In 1926, she sang on stage to Lecuona's piano in his 7th Concert of Cuban music at the Teatro Nacional.
 On vacation in New York she needed an appendix operation; after recovering she performed at a benefit concert for the blind.
-Then she auditioned for the Schubert brothers, impresarios, who offered her a contract.
-Significantly, perhaps, her husband returned to Cuba.
+Then she auditioned for the Schubert brothers, impresarios, who offered her a contract while her husband returned to Cuba.
 She made her debut in the Schubert Follies together with Xavier Cugat at the Apollo Theater.
 Later she had a great hit with a review entitled A night in Spain.

 Back in Havana, she made her debut on stage in zarzuelas in 1927.
 Playing in La Niña Rita, o La Habana de 1830 (music by Eliseo Grenet and Lecuona) she sang the Congo-tango Mamá Inés.
 The title role was played by Caridad Suarez, with Rita in blackface and male drag as El Calesero (the coachman).
 The second one-act work on the same program was the premiere of Lecuona's La tierra de Venus, where Rita sang "Siboney", which is still a Latin standard.